A Buyer’s Guide to Non-Traditional Student Information Systems

 How Can a Student Information System Support Targeted Marketing to Non-Traditional Students?

 Many institutions will traditionally market to graduating high school students, but these messages don't always resonate with non-traditional learners.
-An SIS can play a pivotal role in marketing to non-traditional students by leveraging data-driven insights to create more targeted, personalized campaigns.
+An SIS can leverage data-driven insights to create more targeted, personalized campaigns.

 Look for a system that collects and stores detailed data on students' demographics, enrollment patterns and preferences, enabling institutions to segment potential non-traditional learners based on factors such as age, career stage or learning format preferences.
 With this information, institutions can craft tailored marketing messages that match the specific needs of non-traditional students.